Courtesy can mean a lot. It goes a long way in day-to-day life — and even longer in the context of customer service.

 Your customer service reps are on the front lines when it comes to shaping the public's perception of your business.
 Their demeanor speaks to the character of your company.
 If you want to project a positive image and retain customers, your reps need to be patient, easygoing, and — above all else — courteous.

+How?
 Customer courtesy often translates to loyalty, and loyalty often translates to new business.
 Customers — like anyone else — want to be treated with respect and decency.
-If your support department's operations consistently deliver on those principles, your customers will know you value their business and appreciate them individually.
+If your support department's operations consistently deliver on those principles, your customers will know that you value their business and that you appreciate them individually.

 Word of mouth is still one of the most powerful resources for business promotion, and outstanding customer service can facilitate it.
 In fact, 81% of marketers said that exceptional service was the best way to generate positive word of mouth.